yuweizhou3/yuweizhou3.github.io/_pages/publications.md

 ---

 ## Journal Publications
-1. "Selection of the Best in the Presence of Subjective Stochastic Constraints," with S. Andradóttir and S.-H. Kim. *ACM Transactions on Modeling and Computer Simulation*, forthcoming.
+1. "Selection of the Best in the Presence of Subjective Stochastic Constraints," with S. Andradóttir and S.-H. Kim. *ACM Transactions on Modeling and Computer Simulation (TOMACS)*, forthcoming.
 2. "Pruning Inferior Systems Using Subjective Constraints with Sequentially Added Thresholds," with S. Andradóttir, S.-H. Kim, and C. Park. *Sequential Analysis*, forthcoming.
 3. ["A Queueing Model of Dynamic Pricing and Dispatch Control for Ride-Hailing Systems Incorporating Travel Times,"](https://link.springer.com/article/10.1007/s11134-023-09901-y) with A. Alwan and B. Ata. *Queueing Systems*, 106(1): 1--66, 2024.
 4. ["Finding Feasible Systems for Subjective Constraints Using Recycled Observations,"](https://pubsonline.informs.org/doi/10.1287/ijoc.2022.1227) with S. Andradóttir, S.-H. Kim, and C. Park. *INFORMS Journal on Computing*, 34(6): 3080--3095, 2022.

 ## Conference Proceedings
-1. ["Identifying the Best System in the Presense of Stochastic Constraints with Varying Thresholds,"](https://ieeexplore.ieee.org/abstract/document/9384097) with S. Andradóttir and S.-H. Kim. *Proceedings of the 2020 Winter Simulation Conference*, 2812-2820.
+1. ["Identifying the Best System in the Presense of Stochastic Constraints with Varying Thresholds,"](https://ieeexplore.ieee.org/abstract/document/9384097) with S. Andradóttir and S.-H. Kim. *Proceedings of the 2020 Winter Simulation Conference (WSC)*, 2812-2820.

 ## Working Papers
 1. "Analysis and Improvement for Eviction Enforcement," with B. Ata.